ydarias/learn-go-with-tests/README.md

 With `defer` we can define a function that is called at the end of the current function.

 `httptest` is an easy way to create fake servers so the tests are reliable and fast.

+## Sync

+It is useful to use `go vet` usually to detect undesired copies of objects, because we need to take care using them at arguments since they can pass as values (which makes a copy) or as reference.